ValenciaArcega/forms-reactNative/README.md

 ```

 When the QR code had been showed, just tap the key ``` w ``` to open a browser instance, or scan the QR on your **Expo Go** application on Android or iOS

+❗ Donot forget create your own firebase file, database and collections. 😃
+To see how you can check the **expo firebase** documentation